KyleRedfield/message_generator/README.md

 ## How does it work?

-1. The program will first generate a random number.
+1. The program will first generate a random number using .length on an array.
 2. There is an object with 2 keys that contain arrays.
 These array contain the different phrases or words that the number generator will select.

 ## Why I did this project: